 Headlamp

-I love using a headlamp around camp so I can free up my hands to cook or read.
-I’ve been using the Black Diamond Storm 400 Headlamp for a few years now.
+I love using a head torch around camp so I can free up my hands to cook or read.
+I’ve been using a Black Diamond Storm headlamp for a few years now.
 It’s really bright and has easy to change settings including full strength in proximity, distance, dimming, strobe, and color modes.

-Depending on your kayak trip, you may want to bring a waterproof flashlight like the Fenix PD35 TAC Flashlight.
+Depending on your kayak trip, you may want to bring a waterproof flashlight.

 Check Price: REI | Backcountry | Amazon